lightScout/kmm/README.md

 # KMM
-Kotlin multiplatform app with a shared network module
+Kotlin multiplatform app with a shared network module and SQLDelight database